Leonora-cat/E-Flea/README.md

 # E-Flea
-Group project for CPT202 at XJTLU <br>
+Group project for CPT202 at XJTLU <br><br>
-This is a test.
-Enjoying coding and extending!
+The frontend codes are under front end/src.
+The backend codes are under eflea.
+These 2 parts of codes need to be run at the same time for a sucessful running application.